liracinai/dstack/docs/docs/guides/plugins.md

 The `dstack` plugin system allows extending `dstack` server functionality using external Python packages.

 !!! info "Experimental"
-    Plugins are currently an _experimental_ feature.
-    Backward compatibility is not guaranteed across releases.
+    Plugins are currently an _experimental_ feature, and backward compatibility is not guaranteed across releases.​

 ## Enable plugins